 The perfect crema as a guide to the perfect espresso – and it’s true!!!

+This change of perspective makes one thing clear: a barista beware not so on the crema because they want the perfect coffee foam.
+He tries to create the perfect crema because they want the perfect espresso.
 Only if all components of the espresso preparation play together optimally then and only then can an optimal coffee extraction take place, which is the reason for the optimal crema.
 But what does this optimum crema look like?

 The basic rules of the coffee crema:

 1. Hazelnut brown color with slight thinning 2.
 Stable at least two minutes 3.
 Solid structure without holes or bubbles 4.
 Sugar stays short at the top (sugar and not biscuit! ?)
 5. A slightly oily mouthfeel with a longer reverberation You can really forget all so-called rules of thicknes.
 Because here every barista has his own opinion and of course it always depends on the amount of espresso and in which cup is landing.
 This article from the blog site The Spruce explains it very good.
 None of the five above points can be considered alone, if we want to take it as an indication of the elements of the perfect espresso.
 Here’s a reminder of what makes an espresso almost perfect (technically): 1.
 Freshly roasted espresso beans in the perfect roast degree 2.
 Freshly ground coffee beans in very fine grinding (1 to 2) 3.
 Coffee powder quantity: 7 g 4.
 Water quantity: approx. 25 ml 5.
 Brewing pressure: 9 bar 6.
 Lead time: approx. 25 s 7.
 Brewing temperature: about 94 degrees Celsius